Knowledge Hub

 For an invention to qualify for patent protection, it must be ‘new’, involve an ‘inventive step’, be capable of industrial application and not specifically excluded from protection.

 To obtain utility model protection, whilst the technology or invention must still be ‘novel’, the requirement that there be an ‘inventive step’ may not apply.
-As such, utility model protection is often sought where an innovation may not meet the patentability criteria, but nonetheless warrants protection.
+As such, utility model protection is often sought where an innovation may not meet the inventiveness criterion, but nonetheless warrants protection.

-The application process for utility model protection is much quicker than the process for patent protection and so protection is obtained more rapidly – on average, the utility model process takes around 6 months.
+The application process for a utility model is much quicker than for a patent, and protection is obtained more rapidly – on average, the utility model process takes around 6 months.
 This is because most patent offices do not examine applications as to substance prior to registration.

 Are utility models as strong as patents?